thegetty/quire-docs/content/documentation/install-uninstall.md

     npm install -g
     ```

 When complete, type `quire --version` to confirm proper installation.
 It should return a version number, otherwise, if it says `command not found`, the Quire CLI has not been properly installed.
-Refer to the [“Troubleshooting”](#troubleshooting) section below.
+Refer to the [*Troubleshooting*](#troubleshooting) section below.

 ## Windows Installation